3d archery in Austria: how to & list of courses

 Erlebnis Rittisberg in Ramsau am Dachstein

-3D course for beginners, terrain for experienced skiers.
+3D course for beginners, terrain for experts.
 Courses for beginners, seminars.
 Traditional archery on targets is also offered.
 Winter break from the end of October to May.

 Bogenranch Bruno in Haus im Ennstal

-The course with 22 animal representations is located next to the Schieplechnerhof, has a shooting range, a target hut and the refreshment station “Bärenhöhle”.
+The trail with 22 animal representations is located right next to the Schieplechnerhof, has a shooting range, a target hut and the “Bärenhöhle” refreshment station.
 The trail through the forest is also easy to walk for families with children.
-Winter break from late autumn until April.
+Winter break from late autumn to April.

 Bogenranch Bruno, Janerweg 30, 8971 Rohrmoos Untertal, +43 664 4038040, www.bogenschiessen-bruno.at